 5. Visit Swansea Market

-I didn’t get around to it this time but rumour has it this is the place for picking up local welsh produce… including incredible welsh cakes.
+I didn’t get around to it this time but rumour has it this is the best place to visit in Swansea to pick up local Welsh produce… including incredible Welsh cakes.
 You’re welcome.

 6. Tuck into some countryside grub, in a pub!